Sofiane Ikene

-Sofiane Ikene (born 27 February 2005) is a Luxembourger footballer who currently plays as a defender for FC Nürnberg.
+Sofiane Ikene (born 27 February 2005) is a Luxembourgish footballer who plays as a centre-back for German Regionalliga Nord club Rot-Weiß Erfurt.

 International career

 Born in Luxembourg, Ikene is of Algerian descent.

 He has represented the Luxembourg senior national team, having made his debut in a 2022–23 UEFA Nations League match against Faroe Islands on 14 June 2022.